 Whether it’s taking care of or closing deals with online customers, you must understand the platform you’re using, understand customer behavior, and take advantage of its features.
 Here are some tips:

-- Quick response time: In an online conversation, customers expect a quick response time.
+- Quick response time: Customers expect a quick response time in an online conversation.
 So you need to respond promptly and avoid making the customer wait.

 - Use multimedia: Incorporate multimedia such as images, videos, and interactive content to make the conversation more engaging and memorable.

-- Use social proof: Social proof, such as customer reviews and testimonials, can be powerful in building trust and credibility online.
+- Use social proof: Social proof, such as customer reviews and testimonials, can build trust and credibility online.
 Incorporate social proof into the conversation to help the customer feel more confident in their decision-making.

-Conversational selling is a powerful approach that can help businesses build stronger relationships with their customers and close more deals.
+Conversational selling is a powerful approach that can help businesses build stronger customer relationships and close more deals.
 By focusing on establishing connections, actively listening to customers, and providing personalized solutions, salespeople can create a positive and engaging buying experience.